Before we get into the Sennheiser HD 598 vs. Beats comparison, grab a snack, sit back and relax because…

 Now without further ado, let’s get rolling!!

 Wow.
 Okay.
 So before we even get into the specifics, let’s go over all the different versions of this headphone so we have a clear idea of what we’re getting into.
 This review will not cover any In-ear models.
-The models underlined in green are the only that have received at least 4/5 stars on amazon.
+The models underlined in green are the only that have received at least overall positive reviews on amazon.
 I honestly wouldn’t even bother with the other models.

 Beats Studio Wired (Discontinued)